If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Male drone bees in a colony of honeybees do not mate with worker bees and fertilize them.
 Additionally, the worker bees cannot change into queen bees, even if the queen bee is absent from the beehive.
 They can, however, start laying eggs in the colony.
 Laying worker bees can thus only lay unfertilized eggs resulting in the production of drone bees in the colony.
 Without female worker bees, the colony collapses after some time.

 Causes of Worker Bees Laying Eggs

-Absence of a queen bee and brood in the beehive allows the development of many laying worker bees because there are no brood recognition pheromones being released in the beehive.
+The absence of a queen bee and brood in the beehive allows the development of many laying worker bees because there are no brood-recognition pheromones being released in the beehive.
 The rise of laying worker bees happens en masse many weeks after the death or loss of a queen bee from the beehive.
 In an affected honeybee colony, there are usually many worker bees laying eggs in the beehive, not just one or a few worker bees.